Climate Change Education

 Oren Pizmony-Levy headshot

-Oren Pizmony-Levy is an Associate Professor of International and Comparative Education at Teachers College, Columbia University, where he also serves as founding Director of the Center for Sustainable Futures.
-He holds a B.A. in Political Science and Educational Policy from Tel-Aviv University and an M.A. and Ph.D. in Sociology and Educational Leadership & Policy Studies from Indiana University–Bloomington.
-His research examines the emergence, diffusion, and impact of global education movements, with a focus on environmental sustainability education policy and the influence of large-scale assessments such as TIMSS and PISA on public discourse and policymaking.
-He leads two international projects — one on teachers' engagement with sustainability education (OECD's TALIS) and another on climate change communication and education (the MECCE Project) — and has received awards from CIES and the American Sociological Association, along with grants from the National Science Foundation, Spencer Foundation, Arcus Foundation, and the U.S. State Department.
+Oren Pizmony-Levy is an Associate Professor of International and Comparative Education and Founding Director of the Center for Sustainable Futures at Teachers College, Columbia University.
+He holds a Ph.D. in Sociology and Educational Leadership & Policy Studies from Indiana University–Bloomington.
+His research examines the emergence, diffusion, and impact of global education movements, with a focus on environmental sustainability education, and international large-scale assessments (e.g., TIMSS and PISA).
+At the Center, he leads two international projects — one on teachers' engagement with sustainability education (OECD's TALIS) and another on climate change communication and education.

 Christina Torres headshot